analogjs/analog/apps/docs-app/docs/features/deployment/overview.md

         apiPrefix: 'api',
 ```

-Nitro will prefix all api routes with `/basehref/api`.
+Nitro prefixes all API routes with `/basehref/api`.